ampproject/amphtml/extensions/amp-bind/amp-bind.md

   - Javascript-like expressions that can reference the **state**.
 The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello '` and the variable state `foo`.
 3. [Bindings](#bindings)
   - Special attributes  of the form `[property]` that link an element's property to an **expression**.
 The example above has a single binding, `[text]`, which updates the `<p>` element's text every time the expression's value changes.

+Note that `amp-bind` does not evaluate expressions on page load, so there's no risk of content jumping unexpectedly. `amp-bind` also takes special care to ensure speed, security and performance on AMP pages.

 ### A slightly more complex example